bencoderus/subscriber/README.md

 ### Usage

-By default, the system seeds two random topics for testing subscription and publishing.
+By default, the system seeds some topics for testing subscription and publishing.

 Run Queue